Nyanzapithecus

-Nyanzapithecus pickfordi is an extinct species of primate from the Middle Miocene of Maboko Island, Nyanza Province, Kenya.
+Nyanzapithecus is an extinct genus of primate from the Middle Miocene of Maboko Island, Nyanza Province, Kenya.
+This genus is known from four species.
 It had an average body mass of around 10 kg.

 Taxonomy

 Fifteen cranio-dental specimens of this species were collected from the island between the years 1933-73.

 During an expedition to Maboko Island in 1982–83, paleoanthropologist Martin Pickford recovered more than a hundred small catarrhine fossils.
 Among them, Harrison 1986 described the new genus and species Nyanzapithecus pickfordi, characterized by several dental specializations, and also transferred the Rangwapithecus species R. vancouveringi to the genus renaming it N. vancouveringorum.
 Nyanzapithecus was considered closely related to Rangwapithecus and Mabokopithecus based on dental similarities, and an early relative of Oreopithecus bambolii.
 Nyanzapithecus was originally included in Oreopithecidae before being transferred to Proconsulidae.
 Kunimatsu 1997 described a new species, N. harrisoni, from Nachola, Kenya.